pineunity/apmec/doc/source/contributor/tacker_conductor.rst

 Tacker conductor is a component which is used to communicate with other components via message RPC.
-In the conductor, the RPC server sides can access the tacker base on behalf of them.
+In the conductor, the RPC server sides can access the apmec base on behalf of them.

 To start
 ==============

-Tacker conductor can be started via python console entry script 'tacker-conductor':
+Tacker conductor can be started via python console entry script 'apmec-conductor':

 .. code-block:: console

-   tacker-conductor --config-file /etc/tacker/tacker.conf
+   apmec-conductor --config-file /etc/apmec/apmec.conf

 ..

-we can easily start many tacker-conductor instances with different 'host' value in the configuration file:
+we can easily start many apmec-conductor instances with different 'host' value in the configuration file:

 .. code-block:: console

-   test@ubuntu64:~/devstack$ grep 'host = secondinstance' /etc/tacker/tacker2.conf
+   test@ubuntu64:~/devstack$ grep 'host = secondinstance' /etc/apmec/apmec2.conf
    host = secondinstance

 ..